HannahMDoherty/ChemGAPP/README.md

     - First download the APP files
     - Ensure you have Python 3.
 This can be easily downloaded by installing Anaconda-Naviagator (available here: https://www.anaconda.com/products/distribution)
   - For Mac:
-    - Open terminal to navigate into the 'ChemGAPP_APPs' directory and follow the below instructions.
+    - Open terminal to navigate into the **ChemGAPP_APPs** directory and follow the below instructions.
   - For Windows:
     - Within Anaconda-Navigator click on the **Environments** tab, then for **base (root)** click the green play button and select **Open Terminal**.
 Then navigate into the **ChemGAPP_APPs** directory and follow the below instructions.